Study: Casually mentioning terrifying health scare two months later is parents’ favourite form of entertainment - The Beaverton

 Study: Casually mentioning terrifying health scare two months later is parents’ favourite form of entertainment

-— A landmark study conducted by researchers at the has revealed that your ’ most cherished activity is telling you about horrifying health scares months after they occurred.
+— A landmark study conducted by researchers at the of Toronto has revealed that your ’ most cherished activity is telling you about horrifying health scares months after they occurred.

 was something that we’ve suspected for a long time but now have definitive proof of,” explained lead researcher and behavioural scientist Rebecca Dillon, watching a mother casually tell her son that she had thought she had cancer six months ago but actually didn’t, from behind a two-way mirror.
 “There is nothing more exciting to your parents than just completely dropping a horrifying medical bomb into a random conversation and watching your reaction.
 They can’t get enough of it.”